aidswidjaja/study/docs/science/s5/biology.md

 - **Chromosomes** are DNA molecules containing tightly coiled DNA that is only visible during cell division.
 It contains a very long strand of DNA, and contains many genes!

 ### Genes and proteins

+- Genes contain the genetic code to form proteins.
+- Genes become proteins through a complicated process featuring two ideas - transcription and translation.
+- In accordance with the unwritten laws of standardised testing in education, we're not going to go into that since its not covered in the test.

+## Cell Division

+### Mitosis

 tbc